Lighthouses of Spain: Melilla

 - 1899.
 Active; focal plane 47 m (154 ft); three white flashes every

 20 s.
 6 m (20 ft) gray mast mounted on a short, square tower at one end of a 1-story stone

 keeper's house.
-Pedro Garcia has a photo, another photo is available, and Google has a satellite view.
+Pedro Garcia has a photo, another photo is available, and Bing has a satellite view.
 Peñón de Veléz de

 la Gomera is a small island (connected to the coast by a sandbar since 1934) about 40 km

 (25 mi) west of Al Hoceima.
 Spain has occupied the island since 1564.
 A small Spanish military garrison is based

 photo of the fortress.
 Located on the north side of the island.
 Accessible

 only by boat.
 Site and tower closed (restricted military area).
 Operator: Autoridad Portuaria de Melilla.